CDF and identity providers (IdPs)

 When AAD has authenticated an identity like a user, it issues a token.
 This token contains information about the user and many other things.
 But one thing is still missing!
 What should this token give access to in CDF?
 The final step is to provide CDF with the ability to identify which group(s) configured in CDF to use for a given token.

-So far, we have talked about the token similar to the key card that opens the hotel room lock.
+So far, we've talked about the token similar to the key card that opens the hotel room lock.
 If you remember the janitor's key card, it had to be updated with information to allow temporary access to the hotel room.
-The key card would probably have to allow access to many hotel rooms and is not equivalent to a single token.
+The key card would probably have to allow access to many hotel rooms and isn't equivalent to a single token.
 It can carry one or more tokens.

-Inside the token (a JWT, JSON Web Token), there is information about the identity provider (or who issues the token), as well as who this token is about (the subject, i.e., a user or an extractor), and where this token is applicable (the audience, i.e., the CDF cluster).
+Inside the token (a JWT, JSON Web Token), there is information about the identity provider (or who issues the token), who this token is about (the subject, i.e., a user or an extractor), and where this token is applicable (the audience, i.e., the CDF cluster).

 Finally, the token contains claims, statements about what the token can give access to, how long it lasts, and many other things.
 It also lists the relevant groups in AAD that this user (or service principal in the case of an extractor or application) is a member of.
 If one or more of these groups exist in the CDF project, the CDF services can determine what functionality and data this token should allow access to.